 Key Takeaways

-- Traditional timeline: 101-115 days — Tennessee homes average 65+ days on market, plus 35-45 days to close with mortgage financing
+- Traditional timeline: about 120-130 days.
+Tennessee homes take a median of 85 days on market (Redfin, March 2026), plus 35-45 days to close with mortgage financing

 If you're thinking about selling your Tennessee home, one of the first questions on your mind is probably: "How long will this take?"